10 Tips for Better Productivity While Working from Home

 Your time map acts as a map that tells you what comes after completing an activity.
 This way, you can avoid the tedious process of deciding what to do next.

-You can create the map using a piece of paper, a spreadsheet, or a project management tool that supports time mapping.
+You can create the map using paper, a spreadsheet, or a project management tool that supports time mapping.

-The idea is to use different color codes to categorize activities and tasks according to type, priority, and duration.
+I use different colour codes to categorise activities and tasks according to type, priority, and duration.

 • Prioritize Your Tasks